Food Organics and Garden Organics (FOGO) is a kerbside collection service that will start in 2025 and allow food scraps to be added to the green bin.

-We're currently working through options about the frequency of bin collection, with a decision being made on the direction following community engagement.
+There will be a change to the kerbside collection service at that time.
+We're currently working through options about the frequency of bin collection, with a decision to come on the direction following community engagement.

 The NSW Government has been rolling out FOGO services across NSW since 2013, with 34 regional councils currently running the program.
 In addition, councils are bound to NSW Government targets to divert 75% of waste from landfill.
-Maitland is currently achieving 37% diversion, across the green and yellow bins, which will increase to 50% upon successful implementation of FOGO in 2024.
+Maitland is currently achieving 37% diversion across the green and yellow bins, which will increase to 50% upon implementing FOGO in 2025.